mskcc/vcf2maf/README.md

 vcf2maf
 =======

-To convert a [VCF](http://samtools.github.io/hts-specs/) into a [MAF](https://wiki.nci.nih.gov/x/eJaPAQ), each variant must be annotated to only one of all possible gene transcripts/isoforms that it might affect.
+To convert a [VCF](http://samtools.github.io/hts-specs/) into a [MAF](https://wiki.nci.nih.gov/x/eJaPAQ), each variant must be mapped to only one of all possible gene transcripts/isoforms that it might affect.
 This selection of a single effect per variant, is often subjective.
 So this project is an attempt to make the selection criteria smarter, reproducible, and more configurable.
-And the default criteria must lean toward best practices.
-Per the current default criteria, a single affected transcript is selected per variant, as follows:
+And the default criteria must lean towards best practices.
+Per the current defaults, a single affected transcript is selected per variant, as follows:
- 1. Sort effects first by transcript [biotype priority](https://github.com/ckandoth/vcf2maf/blob/v1.2.2/vcf2maf.pl#L549), then by [effect severity](https://github.com/ckandoth/vcf2maf/blob/v1.2.2/vcf2maf.pl#L496), and finally by transcript length
+ 1. Sort effects first by transcript [biotype priority](https://github.com/ckandoth/vcf2maf/blob/master/vcf2maf.pl#L75), then by [effect severity](https://github.com/ckandoth/vcf2maf/blob/master/vcf2maf.pl#L17), and finally by transcript length
- 2. Pick the gene on the top of the list (worst-affected), and choose it's [canonical](http://www.ensembl.org/Help/Glossary?id=346) transcript (VEP-only feature, that relies on [CCDS](http://www.ncbi.nlm.nih.gov/CCDS/))
+ 2. Pick the gene on the top of the list (worst-affected), and choose it's [canonical](http://www.ensembl.org/Help/Glossary?id=346) transcript (if you used VEP, that relies on [CCDS](http://www.ncbi.nlm.nih.gov/CCDS/))
  3. If the gene has no canonical transcript tagged (if you used snpEff), choose its longest transcript instead

 Quick start